rhmk/ansible-hana-examples/README.md

 # ansible-hana-sysprep

-## This is the Developer Branch
-### the current commit contained a couple of fundamental changes, so please switch to stable branch, if you have problems with these changes
+## Release History

 This git repository will have the following  branches as follows:
 - master:  current ongoing development, documentation may not be correct
+- master, tag: v1.0.1 : fully tested release **recommended to use**
-- stable:  fully tested releases incl. documentation
+- stable:  fully tested releases incl. documentation, can do scale-up only

 ### latest changes

+06-Mar-18: removed disk-partining and base-role-setup
+06-Mar-18: created release tag v1.0.1 before restructuring the repository
 24-Nov-17: base-host-setup role is deprecated.
 This setup will move to my project ansible-generic-roles and more of it to rhel-system-roles/linux-system-roles project

 ### Possible deployment options